-Speeding up cancer diagnosis during surgerySeptember 17th, 2013 in Cancer /
+Speeding up cancer diagnosis during surgerySeptember 17, 2013 in Medicine & Health / Cancer

 Tissue-conserving cancer surgery is a highly skilled procedure which involves time-consuming tissue preparation to detect the margins of cancerous tissue.
 The goal is to remove as much of the tumour as possible while sparing healthy tissue.